mlanza/ai-literacy/201/11-scaling-signal.md

 #### 📕 Lens 1: *Atomic Habits* Summary Artifact

 **Prompt:**
-*"Summarize* Atomic Habits *in under 300 words.
+*"Summarize* Atomic Habits *in 300 words.
 Focus on the key takeaways and practical coaching insights."*

 This gives you a compressed view of James Clear’s most important ideas—identity-based habits, the Four Laws, and examples that are perfect for a manager trying to help someone nudge a new behavior into place.